slepc/slepc/doc/source/documentation/faq.md

 We also provide several [](#video-tutorials).

-## 8. From 3.0.0 to 3.1 the behaviour of shift-and-invert has changed
+## 8. From 3.0.0 to 3.1 the behavior of shift-and-invert has changed

 The shift-and-invert spectral transformation (and Cayley as well) is intended for computing the eigenvalues closest to a given value {math}`\sigma` (the shift).
 Those eigenvalues closest to the shift become dominant in the transformed spectrum, so in SLEPc 3.0.0 one had to use `EPS_LARGEST_MAGNITUDE` (the default) for this situation.
 For example (the last option can be omitted because it is the default):